universal-ctags/ctags/docs/optlib.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An "option" file is a file in which command line options are written line
 by line. ``ctags`` loads it and runs as if the options in the file were
-passed in command line.
+passed through command line.

-Following file is an example of option file.
+The following file is an example of an option file:

 .. code-block:: python